Group Programs

 Same form for all programs

-Our programs of support use structured, evidence-based programs and approaches designed for neurodivergent children, teens and young adults.
-Each program targets real-world skills — including social communication, emotional wellbeing, daily living, sensory regulation and work readiness — in ways that feel achievable and build confidence.
+Each program focuses on building functional capacity through real-world skills — including social communication, emotional wellbeing, daily living, sensory regulation and work readiness — in ways that feel achievable and build confidence over time.

 Grades 1-3